Once upon a time...

 You can have the kids make their own little Princess birthday party castles.
 Take baby food jars clean them well and remove the label.
 You can give the kids colored papers to glue and decorate the outside of the jar.
 They can paint the lid with silver acrylic paint and glitter and glue on the top a silver Hershey's Kisses with their 'flags' waving (this then looks like a little castle).
 They can add more Hershey's kisses in the jar and take it home as part of their Princess birthday party favors.

-Here's a super-simple Princess crown cake.
-Just bake a round cake, then put sugar cones on top and inverted all around the edge to form the crown.
+Here’s a super-simple Princess crown cake.
+Just bake a round cake.
+Then ,put sugar cones on top and inverted all around the edge to form the crown.
 You can then use frosting to attach little candies to decorate the crown cake.

 You can also easily transform a plain cupcake into a Princess birthday party treat!
 Just cut out small Princess images and tape or glue onto toothpicks.
 Once dry, you can put a toothpick with a Princess image in each cupcake or decorate a whole cake.
 If you're going for cupcakes, you can take all of them and place them in a heart shape on the table.

-If you have boys at the Princess birthday party, you can make 'Sword in the Stone' cupcakes.
-Frost each cupcake with gray frosting, then take tinfoil, bend into sword shapes, and put each sword into each gray cupcake to look like the 'Sword in the Stone'.
+If you have boys at the Princess birthday party, you can make ‘Sword in the Stone’ cupcakes.
+Frost each cupcake with gray frosting.
+Then, take tinfoil, bend into sword shapes, and put each sword into each gray cupcake to look like the ‘Sword in the Stone’.

 If your whole party has that medieval royal atmosphere, you can decide on having a 5-course royal banquet (just like at a royal ball), as well as practicing table manners.